swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 ### `@usableFromPackageInline`

-A new attribute `@usableFromPackageInline` was considered, which would allow an `internal` declaration to be used in the body of an `@inlinable package` declaration, but not in `@inlinable public`.
-It was however concluded unnecessary as inlining for `package` declarations could be enabled by default via optimization in the future (since they are in the same package boundary).
+An earlier version of this proposal included a new attribute `@usableFromPackageInline`, which would have allowed an `internal` declaration to be used in the body of an `@inlinable package` declaration, but not in an `@inlinable public` declaration.
+Under the logic of this proposal, there is no good reason to make a declaration `@usableFromPackageInline internal` instead of simply `package`: the uses of the latter will be restricted to the package and therefore by assumption can still be easily found and reviewed.
+Furthermore, it is a goal of the Swift project to not require extensive `@inlinable` annotations just to enable basic optimizations between modules: there should be little reason in the long run to have an `@inlinable package` declaration at all.
+Therefore this attribute has been removed from the proposal.

 ## Acknowledgments